hms-dbmi-cellenics/cellenics-utils/README.md

     make install

-If you are going to be developing `biomage-utils` please install also the development dependencies with:
+If you are going to be developing `cellenics-utils` please install also the development dependencies with:

     make develop